MariamRaad/SlidingPuzzleAi/README.md

 <img src="Sammys Schiebepuzzle.gif" width="250" height="500"/>

 ## Summary
-**Sammy's Sliding Puzzle** is a classic brain teaser where pictures of Sammy the Cat are divided into a 3x3 grid.
+**Sammy's Sliding Puzzle** is a classic brain teaser where pictures of my cat Sammy are divided into a 3x3 grid.
 With one empty slot, the player must strategically slide the tiles to reconstruct the full image.

 ### Features:
 - **Game Stats**: A move counter tracks your efficiency.